serrapa/serrapa.github.io/_posts/2021-10-04-mobile-security-fighting-with-frameworks.md

 ---

 ## Intro
 In this article we are going to focus on the penetration tests when facing mobile applications built with the most common frameworks.
-It might seem you have to apply the same techniques when you are fighting against native applications, but there are some concepts a little bit different that can drive you crazy or, especially, into the wrong direction.
+It might seem you have to apply the same techniques when you are fighting against native applications, but there are some concepts a little bit different that can drive you crazy and into the wrong direction.

-Here is a list of the frameworks I would like to talk about: *Xamarin, Flutter, Cordova, PhoneGap, Ionic, React Native, IBM Worklight, NativeScript, Appcelerator, Corona, Qt, Sencha, Unity3D, 5App, Framework7, etc...*
+Here is a list of the frameworks I would like to talk about (I will try to keep the list updated): *Xamarin, Flutter, Cordova, PhoneGap, Ionic, React Native, IBM Worklight, NativeScript, Appcelerator, Corona, Qt, Sencha, Unity3D, 5App, Framework7, etc...*

 |                     |Xamarin                      |Flutter                |Ionic                    |React Native               |NativeScript             |